sniper365/Clud-Storage/README.md

 ## TODO List:
 - Prettier pre-installed frontend; I went with an idea that worked, doesn't mean I like it.
 Also doesn't mean I didn't make obvious design flaws.

-- Configurable and multiple storage locations.
+- Configurable✔ and multiple storage locations.
 All of the contents of the application should not need to be in one folder.
-This is a blatant violation of the DIP.

 - MySQL.
 Most people use MySQL, Postgres is just my personal favorite.
 Should be able to connect to MySQL database.